shubhayushome/HotelManagementSystem/README.md

 This project has been created using Java SWING and MySQL database.
    1. Download the repository as a zip file, unzip and open it in java ide.
    2. In project structure set up two modules from given jar files as given in module folder.
-   3. Finally download MySql database and execute the following commands.
+   3. Finally download and setup MySql database and execute the following commands.
    4.  create database hotelms.
    5.   use hotelms.
    6. CREATE TABLE booking (